vishwakftw/extreme-classification/README.md

   output_dims: 159
 ```

+## License
+This code is provided under the [MIT License](LICENSE)

+---
-##### This is a project designed for CS6370 : Information Retrieval offered in Fall 2018
+This project was a part of the course CS6370: Information Retrieval offered in Fall 2018 at IIT Hyderabad